A Walk Across America: Synopsis

 Peter Jenkins was raised in a northern middle-class suburban home in Connecticut.
 While attending Alfred University, he married at 19, despite his sympathies for the new hippie youth movement and its belief in free love.
 He graduated on 30 May 1973, feeling stifled by both his environment and his marriage.
 After separating from his wife, he cast about for an escape.
 Disillusioned with post-Vietnam America, a kindly janitor at the University advised Jenkins to not give up on America until he had truly taken time to meet the people of America.
 Thus, Jenkins decided that despite his dislike of his native land, he would meet its citizens by walking from his college town of Alfred to the Gulf of Mexico before continuing across the United States.
 On 15 October 1973, he shouldered his pack, whistled up his dog Cooper, and began walking south.
 He planned to stop and work during his journey whenever he needed money.

 Jenkins' trip to the Gulf saw him lay over for the winter in Appalachia before he continued south.
 He worked at various laboring jobs, such as sawmill hand, as money was needed.
 As a hippie and damnyankee outsider, Jenkins sometimes met with suspicion and hostility.
 More often, he was greeted with hospitality by those from whom he least expected it.
 On occasion, initial hostility from others morphed into goodwill and friendship.
 Jenkins was invited to stay in the homes of various good samaritans, including an Appalachian hermit and an African-American family.
-On occasion, he lived with these samaritans for considerable lengths of time; his stay with the African-American family in Murphy, NC, lasted several months.
+On occasion, he lived with these samaritans for considerable lengths of time; his stay with the African-American family in Murphy, North Carolina, lasted several months.

 At one of his stays, at The Farm hippie commune in Tennessee, Cooper was run over and killed by a truck.
 After burying Cooper, he sorrowfully continued his hike solo, headed for Alabama.
 Once there, he met Governor George Wallace; Wallace alerted state employees to keep a helpful lookout for Jenkins.
 Jenkins then attended a revival meeting in Mobile run by James Robison and embraced the Christian faith.
 Jenkins ended his trek in New Orleans, where he courted his new wife Barbara while they were living in a seminary.
 After some self-doubt as to her fitness to hike with him to the west coast, Barbara joined him in his journey.